jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial.md

 ### View output

-TODO: See Instructions on VE_ScenarioViewer
+TODO: See Instructions in VE_ScenarioViewer (PPT slides)

 TODO: screenshots of selecting desired performance metrics to illustrate which scenarios contribute